 Proteolytic inactivation of factor VIIIa by APC

 A most efficient down-regulation of coagulation is provided by APC, which inactivates factor Va and factor VIIIa through specific proteolytic cleavages.
-In factor VIIIa, these cleavages occur at Arg336 in the A1 subunit and Arg562 in the A2 subunit and it seems that in the human system, the cleavage at 336 is the preferred initial cleavage site with concomitant loss of cofactor activity.
+Within factor VIIIa, these cleavages occur at Arg336 in the A1 subunit and Arg562 in the A2 subunit.
+It seems that in the human system, the cleavage at 336 is the preferred initial cleavage site with concomitant loss of cofactor activity.

 There are fascinating interactions between the components of the tenase system and of the protein C anticoagulant system which affect the rate of inactivation of factor VIIIa.
 Thus, factor IXa protects the cleavage by APC at Arg562 and factor X protects the 336 cleavage site.
 However, protein S abrogates the protecting effect of factor X and, in the absence of factor IXa, also stimulates the rate of cleavage at 562 considerably.
 Corresponding regulatory roles for factor Xa and protein S have also been demonstrated for the APC-dependent inactivation of factor V.